 I set mini goals, like the other night, when I had 258 poses, I pushed myself to get to 100 so I can focus on watching Ada.
 Once I hit the 100-pose mark, my next lofty goal is to get to 200.
-Then my last goal is 248, since the last ten are easy and they go by quickly.
+Then my last goal is 248 since the last ten are easy and go by quickly.

 When I first did a long routine, I was upset because it was a 45-minute routine and I found out there was a badge for doing 42 minutes AFTER I finished.
 I had to do another routine with just 42 minutes to get that badge.

 Stretching to take care of your body as you age.

 I’m motivated to stretch because of my chronic knee problems.
 That, plus normal joint pain, and arthritis, and I feel sore whenever the weather changes.